lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

  o  Message Integrity Check (MIC).
 This field, which has a size of M bits, is computed by the sender over the complete packet (i.e. a SCHC compressed or an uncompressed IPv6 packet) before fragmentation.
 The algorithm to be used to compute the MIC is not defined in this document, and needs to be defined in other documents (e.g. technology-specific profiles).
 The MIC allows the receiver to check errors in the reassembled packet, while it also enables compressing the UDP checksum by use of SCHC compression.

  o  Bitmap.
 The bitmap is a sequence of bits included in the ACK for a given window.
 Each bit in the Bitmap identifies a fragment.
 It provides feedback on whether each fragment of the current window has been received or not.
-The
-FCN set to All-0 and All-1 fragments are set to the right-most position on the bitmap.
+The right-most position on the bitmap is used to set the All-0 or All-1 FCN values which control the window state.
 Feedback for a fragment with the highest FCN value is set to the left-most position in the Bitmap.
 In the Bitmap a bit set to 1 indicates that the corresponding FCN fragment has been correctly sent and received.
 TODO